Jalen-Dunlap/jalen-dunlap.github.io/_posts/2022-8-5-my-beginning.md

 ### Summary of how I feel development went this week

-Once again I think a minimal explanation is needed here as summarizing what a summary seems a little redundant. :D
+Once again I think a minimal explanation is needed here as summarizing what a summary is, seems a little redundant. :D

 ## Next week's Goals or project of attack